werpu/mona-dish/docs/DomQuery.md

 Most of the time, you won´t have to touch the stream api because DomQuery provides almost the entire functionality of what Streams provide.
-But there are cases where you have to transform a domquery statastructure into a stream and vice vera
+But there are cases where you have to transform a DomQuery data structure into a stream and vice versa.

 ### DomQuery into Streams

-Every domquery has a readonly stream and lazystream  property, which shows a stream representation of the DomQuery.
+Every DomQuery has a readonly stream and lazystream  property, which shows a stream representation of the DomQuery.
+(if you use a build which incorporates Streams, otherwise this functionality is not present - and it is not present in the IDomQueryInterface)

 Example